-Federal law requires that all students identified as English Learners in K-12 public schools, including those with significant cognitive disabilities, take the State’s annual English language proficiency assessment in order to monitor their progress in acquiring academic English.
+Federal law requires that all students identified as English Learners in K-12 public schools, including those with the most significant cognitive disabilities, take the State’s annual English language proficiency assessment to monitor their progress in acquiring academic English.

 As such, Vermont participates in the WIDA consortium of states working together to meet the requirements for standards and assessments outlined in the Every Students Succeeds Act (ESSA).